Mir-Saima/mir-saima.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "TFProtBert: Detection of Transcription Factors Binding to Methylated DNA Using ProtBert Latent Space Representation"
+title: "Fine-Tuning Protein Language Models Enhances the Identification and Interpretation of the Transcription Factors"
-collection: publications
+collection: preprint
 category: manuscripts
 permalink: 'https://www.biorxiv.org/content/10.1101/2025.11.27.691010v1'
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'